-Roomba is no spy: CEO says iRobot will never sell your data | ZDNet
+Amazon acquires Roomba: iRobot CEO says they will never sell your data

 It's been a challenging week for iRobot, the company behind the popular Roomba robotic vacuums.

-It started with an interview in Reuters in which the company's CEO, Colin Angle, gave the clear impression that iRobot was selling consumers' home mapping data.
-We picked up the story and covered it here in ZDNet.
-In a column on Wednesday, I looked at the security implications and wrote an open letter to Colin about my concerns.
+It started with an interview in Reuters, in which the company's chief executive Colin Angle gave a clear impression that iRobot was selling consumers' home mapping data.
+We picked up the story and covered it here on ZDNet.
+In a column published on Wednesday, I looked at the security implications and wrote an open letter to Angle about my concerns.

-Last night, through a PR rep, Colin and iRobot got back to me on this issue.
-They provided the following response to the concerns I and others on the internet shared.
-It should be noted that this response was sent exclusively to ZDNet.
+Last night, Angle and iRobot got back to me on this issue.
+They provided the following response to the concerns I and others shared.

 In response: